tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Venue

-The meet-up will take place at [Ca l'Alier](https://bithabitat.barcelona/ca-lalier/), a beautfilly redesigned building in the Poblenou neighbourhood.
+The meet-up will take place at [Ca l'Alier](https://bithabitat.barcelona/ca-lalier/), a beautifully redesigned building in the Poblenou neighbourhood.

 [Link on Google Maps](https://goo.gl/maps/8uKde2ianj4iSyBU9).